pymc-devs/pytensor/doc/tutorial/shape_info.rst

 This makes the computation of the shape faster, but it can also hide errors.
-In this example, the computation of the shape of the output of ``join`` is done only based on the first input Pytensor variable, which leads to an error.
+In this example, the computation of the shape of the output of ``join`` is done only based on the first input PyTensor variable, which leads to an error.

 This might happen with other `Op`\s such as :class:`Elemwise` and :class:`Dot`, for example.
-Indeed, to perform some optimizations/rewrites (for speed or stability, for instance), Pytensor assumes that the computation is correct and consistent in the first place, as it does here.
+Indeed, to perform some optimizations/rewrites (for speed or stability, for instance), PyTensor assumes that the computation is correct and consistent in the first place, as it does here.

-You can detect those problems by running the code without this optimization, using the Pytensor flag ``optimizer_excluding=local_shape_to_shape_i``.
+You can detect those problems by running the code without this optimization, using the PyTensor flag ``optimizer_excluding=local_shape_to_shape_i``.
 You can also obtain the same effect by running in the modes ``FAST_COMPILE`` or :class:`DebugMode`.